|Table of Contents

 - Provide heat supply security in combined heat and power plants and temporally separate the heat and power generation.

-- To recover and utilize heat in process industries which is otherwise lost.
+- To recover and utilise heat in process industries which is otherwise lost.

-Stay tuned with byju’s to know more about Thermal energy storage system and applications with detailed explanation.
+Stay tuned with BYJU’S to know more about Thermal energy storage systems and applications with detailed explanations.